tapegram/refbot/README.md

 Currently implementing this entirely as a frontend app with no state, but providing hooks to wire in a real backend in the near future

-- Return user specific data in the decisions summary
-- Update video flow to display summary info after making a decision and before moving to the next clip
-- Record use specific decisions
-- Display decisions compared to other users
 - Login/signup flow
-- Introduce comment section to facilitate arguing
 - Consider more fine-grained decisions (None, is a pretty unhelpful catch-all)
 - Consider using a fun styled component library instead of just practicing CSS.
 - Move all of the fake frontend stuff to the backend
+- Introduce comment section to facilitate arguing

 ## Done